sloria/www/content/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

 tags: python, textblob
 slug: finding-important-words-in-a-document-using-tf-idf

+*Edit October 26, 2014*: Update imports for TextBlob>=0.8.0.

  Another [TextBlob][] release (0.6.1, [changelog](https://textblob.readthedocs.org/en/latest/changelog.html)), another quick tutorial.
 This one's on using the [TF-IDF][] algorithm to find the most important words in a text document.
 It's simpler than you might think.

 ## What is TF-IDF?